osrf/gazebo_tutorials/haptix_matlab/tutorial.md

 The result value of `hx_robot_info()` is a struct containing the number of motors, joints, contact sensors, IMUs and joint limits for the requested device.
-It also contains the update rate, the frequency at which the device is updated.
+It also contains the update rate, which conveys how frequently the device is updated.

-Once we confirm the device information we can start sending commands for controlling the hand.
+Once we confirm the device information, we can start sending commands for controlling the hand.
 The function `hx_update()` is in charge of sending a new command and receiving the current state of the hand.

-First of all, we need to fill a command struct that contains the positions, velocities, and gains for each joint.
+We need to fill a command struct that contains the positions, velocities, and gains for each joint.
 It is important to use the same names for the fields that we are using in this example.

+We then call the function `hx_update()`, which returns a struct representing the sensor state of the command after applying the command.